Manage Roles with SSO

 8. Set the Include in field to Any scope.

-You should then see the claim in the claims table for your authorization server:
+The claim appears in the claims table for your authorization server:

 Claims table